-Mixing is the process where you take all the individual recorded audio tracks, process them as desired with EQ (frequency equalisation), compression, expanding, gating, reverb and other effects and place them together in a mix with panning and volume in relation to each other.
+Mixing is the process where you take all the individual recorded audio tracks, process them as desired with EQ (frequency equalisation), compression, gating, reverb and other effects and place them together in a mix with panning and volume in relation to each other.

 We start by cleaning up our recorded tracks by removing any mistakes or noises on each individual track (speech, coughs, breaths etc.).

 We then compile takes into a single track.
 For instance a singer may record the main vocal multiple times and then want to choose the best part from each take.
-To do this we make what is called a comp or compiled track.
-This means we only have to deal with one final main vocal take when mixing.
+To do this we make what is called a comp track.
+This means we only have to deal with one final main take when mixing.
 This process can be done with anything.